torchbox/wagtail-headless-preview/README.md

 This depends on your project, as it will be dictated by the requirements of your front-end app.

-The following example uses a Wagtail api endpoint to access previews - your app may opt instead to access page previews using [GraphQL](https://wagtail.io/blog/getting-started-with-wagtail-and-graphql/).
+The following example uses a Wagtail API endpoint to access previews - your app may opt to access page previews using [GraphQL](https://wagtail.io/blog/getting-started-with-wagtail-and-graphql/) instead.

 ## Example